GFHeader

 Helen Rubel

 Helen is a member of GenerationsForward, a group of second and third generation individuals sponsored by the Holocaust and Human Rights Education Center of White Plains, NY.
+Recently Helen has spoken with school groups from Yonkers and the Hackley School.

 To download an editable flyer, CLICK HERE.